mozilla/version-control-tools/docs/hgmozilla/installing.rst

 Cloning from Pre-Generated Bundle Files
 ---------------------------------------

-Mercurial 3.6 supports transparently cloning from pre-generated bunle files.
+Mercurial 3.6 supports transparently cloning from pre-generated bundle files.
 When you clone from hg.mozilla.org, many of the larger repositories will be served from a CDN.
 This results in a faster and more reliable clone.